 How Long to Stay on Shikoku?

-There are many rewarding sights on Shikoku.
-We spend 10 days there, which to us seemed like a sufficient time to see the highlights of the island.
+There’s a lot to see on Shikoku.
+We spent 10 days there, which seemed like a sufficient time to see the highlights of the island.
 I’d say a week is probably the minimum, while you could easily spend a month and more without getting bored.

 Daily Shikoku Budget

 Most travelers would probably agree that while it’s a beautiful and hugely rewarding country to visit, Japan is not exactly Asia at its cheapest.
-That said, it’s always possible to find more affordable options and with a bit of planning and the willingness to stay in dorms and eat street-food, visiting Japan is not exclusively for the better off.
+That said, it’s always possible to find more affordable options and with a bit of planning and the willingness to stay in dorms and eat street-food, you can definitely save some money.

 The bigger cities on Shikoku all have several hostels and affordable bed and breakfasts, where a bed in a dormitory will set you back about 2,000 to 2,500¥, while a meal in an Izakaya (bar-restaurant) or Udon Noodle Shop costs about 1,000 to 1,500¥.